johnosbb/LinuxDebuggingAndDevelopment/kerneldebug.md

 - [system.map](https://en.wikipedia.org/wiki/System.map#:~:text=In%20Linux%2C%20the%20System.,the%20name%20of%20a%20function.): A symbol table is a look-up between symbol names and their addresses in memory.
 A symbol name may be the name of a variable or the name of a function.
 The System.map is required when the address of a symbol name, or the symbol name of an address, is needed.
 It is especially useful for debugging kernel panics and kernel oopses.
 Contain a list of addresses/symbols that are embedded in the kernel
 - vmlinux-gdb.py: Scripts to assist kernel debugging with GDB

+## Debugging the Kernel

+The kernel can crash for many reasons:
+- Memory access errors (NULL pointer, out of bounds access, etc)
+- Voluntarily panicking on error detection (using panic())
+- Kernel incorrect execution mode (sleeping in atomic context)
+- Deadlocks detected by the kernel (Soft lockup/locking problem)

+When crashing, the kernel will display a message on the console that is called a ”Kernel oops”